Bgood12/PathfinderCampaignNotes/Cast/Leaklen NPCs/Professor Clover.md

 Species: Elf / Pronouns he/him / Age: Unknown

 Not much is known about the strange scholar.
 He claims to be a researcher from a far off land with knowledge that the Lost City is real, but no one has been able to verify his claims.
-He has a scroll which contained the location of an island he thought could lead to more answers, but needed Louis’ help to decipher the code. [[Louis (loo-wee) Plateau|Louis]] begrudgingly helped and the writing was revealed to be coordinates to the island Clover spoke about.
+He has a scroll which contained the location of an island he thought could lead to more answers, but needed Louis’ help to decipher the code. [[Louis Plateau|Louis]] begrudgingly helped and the writing was revealed to be coordinates to the island Clover spoke about.